FalveyDigitalScholarship/campus-map/README.md

 *Requires Node.js*

-Adding or activating a new building to the map is not as straightforward, but it's still easy.
+Adding or activating a new building to the map is not as straightforward.
 The tricky part is linking new building information in "location_data.json" to a new building outline in "location_coords.json", which we will have to draw. **Always make sure to back up the "public/content" directory,** as it contains the important data of the site.

 To add a new building, follow these steps: